handsomecode/smart-foosball-iot/SlackBot/README-slackbot.md

 4. Install application to your team on **Intall App page**.

-5. Then you should collect all nessesary tokens and secrets for your bot:
+5. Then you should collect all necessary tokens and secrets for your bot:

 * **Bot User OAuth Access Token** on **Install App** page
-* **Cliend ID**, **Cliend Secret** and **Redirect URL** on **OAuth & Permissions** page
+* **Client ID**, **Client Secret** and **Redirect URL** on **OAuth & Permissions** page

-5. Enabling Interactive Messages will be possible **ONLE** after running your application on server (see server section).
+5. Enabling Interactive Messages will be possible **ONLY** after running your application on server (see server section).
 Once application on your server runs successfully, it'll create endpoint for slack interactive messages on path https://_yousite.com_/slack/receive.
 You should specify this URL as Request URL for your application on **Interactive Messages** page.

 ## Server